indico/indico/indico/htdocs/ihelp/html/_sources/VideoServicesGuides/EventManager/EventManager.txt

   PIN if an access PIN was set up.

 - *Visibility* :  if visible, your booking will appear on the public display page of your event

+- *Automute* : enabling automute forces that the VidyoDesktop clients will join the meeting muted by default (audio and video)

 - *Created on* : this shows when the booking was created.